earthobservations/wetterdienst/README.md

 - recent values covering data from latest plus a certain range of historical data / **recent**
 - current values covering only latest data / **now**

 It is also possible to use enumeration keywords.
-The availability table shows the enumeration keyword mapping the availability via python_dwd and on the CDC server.
+This table lists the available enumeration keyword mappings on the CDC server.

 |Paramater/Granularity                       |1_minute                             |   10_minutes                    |hourly | subdaily | daily     |monthly | annual|
 |----------------|-------------------------------|-----------------------------|-----------------------------|----------------|-------------|-----------------------------|-----------------------------|